HIV/AIDS – Resource Summary for Connecticut Residents

 - HEALTH RELATED SUPPORT GROUPS*AIDS/HIV: There are over 60 support groups statewide for people with AIDS/HIV and their families, friends, and caregivers.

 - HIV PREVENTION COUNSELING: Connecticut Department of Public Health funds several different types of prevention counseling.
 These programs target both people who are at risk of becoming HIV+ to teach them strategies to stay healthy, and people who are HIV+ or who have AIDS to teach them how to stay healthy and prevent transmission to others.

 - HIV TESTING: In Connecticut everyone is entitled to a confidential and anonymous HIV antibody test.
 Testing and counseling are offered at various health agencies including city health departments and community health clinics.
 Private physicians can also give a patient an HIV test.

-- HOUSING FOR PEOPLE WITH AIDS: Connecticut AIDS produces a directory of member AIDS residence provider agencies.
+- HOUSING FOR PEOPLE WITH AIDS: AIDS Connecticut (ACT) produces a directory of member AIDS residence provider agencies.

 - MEDICATION ADHERENCE PROGRAMS: Nurses/counselors help people who are HIV+ how to best manage their medication regimens.

 - MENTAL HEALTH SERVICES FOR CHILDREN/YOUTH WHO HAVE A LOVED ONE WITH AIDS/HIV: Several child guidance clinics in Connecticut offer special support and counseling for children and teens who have a family member who is HIV+ or has AIDS, or who have experienced the death of a loved one because of the disease.

 - NEEDLE EXCHANGE PROGRAMS: There are 4needle exchange programs in Connecticut.